emissary-ingress/emissary/SECURITY_RELEASE_PROCESS.md

 ## Private Disclosure Process

-The Envoy community asks that all suspected vulnerabilities be privately and responsibly disclosed via email to [secalert@datawire.io](mailto:secalert@datawire.io).
+The Emissary community asks that all suspected vulnerabilities be privately and responsibly disclosed via email to [secalert@datawire.io](mailto:secalert@datawire.io).

 ## Public Disclosure Processes